Create a Trailhead Playground

 What If a Badge Asks Me to Create a Different Kind of Org?

 As you earn more badges, you might notice that some modules and projects use features that aren’t available in just any Trailhead Playground.
-In these modules, you have to sign up for a feature-specific trial org.
+In these modules, you have to sign up for a feature-specific trial DE org.
 If you’re working through the Fundraise with Nonprofit Cloud trail to learn about the Salesforce Nonprofit Success Pack (NPSP), for example, you’ll need to sign for an NPSP trial org.
-If you want to learn how to Prioritize Leads with Einstein Lead Scoring, you’ll need an org with Einstein Lead Scoring enabled.
+If you want to learn how to create Configurable Bundles in Salesforce CPQ, you’ll need an org with Salesforce CPQ enabled.

 If you’re completing a hands-on challenge in a trial org, connect it to Trailhead as you would any other Developer Edition org: Click the name of your org in the hands-on challenge, click Connect org, and enter the credentials for your trial org.